-The Career Center inspires and supports students to transition confidently beyond college.
-Through professional development opportunities such as presentations and resume workshops, the Career Center helps students identify and pursue career pathways.
-The Career Center also offers a broad range of resources, internship search support and networking opportunities.
+The University Career Center (UCC) inspires and supports students to transition confidently beyond college.
+Through professional development opportunities such as presentations and resume labs, the UCC helps students identify and pursue career pathways.
+The UCC also offers a broad range of resources, internship search support and networking opportunities.

 CGIS provides undergraduate students with a wide variety of engagement and learning opportunities around the world.
 Programming features semester-long study abroad options (fall and winter terms), 3-10 week-long programs during spring and summer and academic- and calendar- year programs.
 CGIS offers a variety of financial aid options, and Pell Grant recipients receive an automatic waiver of the Global Intercultural Experience for Undergraduates (GIEU) program fee.

 The mission of CSP is to support, provide academic guidance for and retain undergraduate students from diverse populations.
 The Program offers academic advising, smaller-sized classes, tutoring and study groups, and financial aid counseling.